yueqirex/LRURec/README.md

 # Linear Recurrent Units for Sequential Recommendation

-This repository is the PyTorch impelementation for WSDM 2024 paper:
+This repository is the PyTorch implementation for WSDM 2024 paper:

 **Linear Recurrent Units for Sequential Recommendation [[Paper](https://browse.arxiv.org/pdf/2310.02367.pdf)][[Code](https://github.com/yueqirex/lrurec)]** (BibTex citation at the bottom)